adobe/aio-lib-ims/README.md

 ## Running in an Adobe I/O Runtime action

-The AIO Lib Core IMS Library can also be used in an Adobe I/O Runtime action.
+The AIO IMS Library can also be used in an Adobe I/O Runtime action.
 In this case the IMS configuration must be set beforehand.
 The library is relying on the [Cloud State Library](https://github.com/adobe/aio-lib-state) to persist the access tokens across action invocations and reduce the number of requests to IMS.

-Here is an Adobe I/O Runtime action example that leverages the AIO Lib Core IMS:
+Here is an Adobe I/O Runtime action example that leverages the AIO IMS:

 ```js
 const { context, getToken } = require('@adobe/aio-lib-ims');